 Made up of iron alloy and weighing together around 155g, both badminton rackets are light and are shipped as pre-strung.
 Due to the iron alloy, the rackets are sturdy and durable.
 The rackets feature a slim shaft with a powerful grip.
 The frame in use considerably boosts smoothness while delivering a high-speed performance.

-The set is simply ideal for playing either singles or doubles tournament or just for recreational experience in a lawn or in the backyard.
+The set is ideal for playing either singles or doubles tournament or just for recreational experience in a lawn or the backyard.

 - Light but sturdy